 "This is a low-complexity case," Dr. Zablah remarks, "but many of our PH patients are very sick.
 Anesthesia makes the systemic blood pressure drop, so they're at high risk to go under sedation.
 Sometimes they go into cardiac arrest."

-"For every cath procedure these kids get, the chance of a catastrophic event is 3.3 percent," says pediatric cardiologist Uyen Truong, MD.
+"For every cath procedure these kids get, the chance of a catastrophic event is 3.3%," says pediatric cardiologist Uyen Truong, MD.
 "But a lot of kids need it serially, over a lifetime.
 So you can imagine the risk."

 Leveraging cardiac MRI to image the heart